Syllabus Accommodation Statement

 “It is the University’s goal that learning experiences be as accessible as possible.
 If you anticipate or experience physical or academic barriers based on disability, contact the Office of Disability Services as soon as possible at 512.245.3451 to establish reasonable accommodations.
 Please be aware that the accessible table and chairs in this room should remain available for students who find that standard classroom seating is not usable.”

-Program or event statement - In order for university programs and events to be accessible an accommodation statement should be included on program fliers, brochures and in event announcements.
+In order for university-sponsored programs and events to be accessible, an accommodation statement should be included on program fliers, brochures and in event announcements.
 An accommodation statement may read:

 The Office of Disability Services coordinates interpreting services for the university community.
-Faculty or staff who need to request an interpreter for a university-related activity should refer to the Procedures for Requesting Sign Language Interpreting Services.
+Faculty or staff who need to request an interpreter for a university-related activity should refer to the Interpreting and Real-Time Captioning Services Procedure.

 Designated disabled persons parking is available on university streets, in parking lots and garages throughout campus.
 Faculty and staff members must display a state-issued disabled license plate or hang tag to park in designated disabled parking spaces.
 State of Texas disabled parking permits are available through County Tax offices.
 Please refer to the Texas Department of Motor Vehicles web site for additional information.
 For information regarding disabled persons parking at Texas State visit Parking Services.

-Texas State faculty and staff who require the use of a service/assistance animal on campus must meet the criteria for accommodations and/or services outlined in the Procedures for Service Animals.
+Texas State University faculty and staff who require the use of a service/assistance animal on campus must meet the criteria for accommodations and/or services outlined in the Service Animal Regulations webpage.